lukebelden/harry-potter-board-game/rules-2-game-board.md

 # The Board

-HPBD is played out on a game board that depicts several locations in Harry Potter including a map of Hogwarts with several rooms.
+Witches and Wizards is played out on a game board that depicts several locations in Harry Potter including a map of Hogwarts with several rooms.
 There are also several areas on the board designed to hold game content and components.

 ## Story Track